Many people gamble without any real understanding of how gambling actually works.

 Gambling is taking part in a game during which you risk money, or something of monetary value, in order to win money or a prize.
 The outcome of the game is usually down to chance, so when gambling you might leave with less money than you started off with, and sometimes with nothing at all.

 There are many forms of gambling, including lotteries and scratchcards, card games like poker and blackjack, betting on sports or events, playing casino games, gambling machines or bingo.
 Many people enjoy gambling, whether having a flutter on the Grand National or buying the odd scratchcard, or taking part in gambling on a more regular basis.
-Gambling is not a bad thing, but it can be risky, so we need to keep ourselves informed and make responsible choices.
+Gambling is not a bad thing, but it can be risky, so we need to keep ourselves informed and make safer choices.